Looking for gay holiday movies to stream? Here are 7 LGBTQ+ holiday films to add to your list.

 Speaking of those weirdos, the cast also includes the likes of Aubrey Plaza, Alison Brie, Victor Garber, Mary Steenburgen, Ana Gasteyer, and (drum roll) Dan Freaking Levy.
 Just when you thought the holidays couldn’t get any gayer.

-Happiest Season premieres November 25 on Hulu.
+Watch Happiest Season on Amazon.

 Dashing in December